Updated: Jan 23

 Understanding how dogs learn is critical to making informed choices about managing them.
-When people think of “management” they often think of “training”, but before training can happen some understanding of the personality traits of the dog in front of you is necessary.
-Is the dog friendly with people or does he avoid them when possible?
+When people think of “management,” they often think of “training”, but before training can happen, some understanding of the personality traits of the dog in front of you is necessary.
+Is the dog friendly with people, or does he avoid them when possible?
 Is he confident in his environment, or is he easily frightened by sounds and changes in that environment?
 Knowing how the dog experiences his world will help you make appropriate training choices for that particular dog, so we are talking about what goes on in that dog’s brain…..let’s talk about brains.

-Biochemistry – yep, this is where it starts, because regardless of people’s opinions about training methodologies, and how to assess temperament, there is the science of the brain – this is the part you can trust as your true guide to advocating for your dog.
+Biochemistry – yep, this is where it starts because regardless of people’s opinions about training methodologies and how to assess temperament, there is the science of the brain – this is the part you can trust as your true guide to advocating for your dog.

-By the time a puppy is eight weeks old his brain is the size of an adult dog’s brain, and he has the learning potential of an adult, but because he is a puppy he learns things differently.
-A five year old child and a fifteen year old child can be exposed to the same event, and will experience that event differently because of their ages.
+By the time a puppy is eight weeks old, his brain is the size of an adult dog’s brain, and he has the learning potential of an adult, but because he is a puppy, he learns things differently.
+A five-year-old child and a fifteen-year-old child can be exposed to the same event and will experience that event differently because of their ages.
 This is one of the reasons “puppy socialization” is such a big topic.
-It is important to the healthy and optimal development of the pup to be exposed to the right things at the right age, to help him navigate well through the rest of his life.
+It is important to the healthy and optimal development of the pup to be exposed to the right things at the right age to help him navigate well through the rest of his life.
 Most people look forward to this time with their pup.
-They accept that pups do silly things, and such, and are generally tolerant.
-But with adolescence, not so much…..even though, this is ALSO an appropriate time for a pup to do silly things, but for reasons less often understood.
+They accept that pups do silly things and such and are generally tolerant.
+But with adolescence, not so much…..even though this is ALSO an appropriate time for a pup to do silly things, but for reasons less often understood.

 Most dogs that are surrendered to rescue situations are adolescents - most Maremmas are in the 12-18 months of age range.
 This is typically when people discover they have a problem, something has gone wrong along the way that has led them to this point.
-Other than the influence of genetics, what went wrong is biochemistry.
+Other than the influence of genetics, what went wrong was biochemistry.

-Adolescence is your second opportunity to influence change to improve the life of your dog, and your happiness with him!
+Adolescence is your second opportunity to influence change to improve the life of your dog and your happiness with him!
 This is an exciting time in a dog’s life – it is my personal favorite time in a dog’s life because it is so dynamic.
-A 6-12 month old pup is capable of doing so many more things than a five week old pup is, and I can be out there with him, molding and shaping his experiences – and building the neurons I want.
+A 6-12 month-old pup is capable of doing so many more things than a five-week-old pup is, and I can be out there with him, molding and shaping his experiences – and building the neurons I want.
 Now we need to go back to biochemistry for a minute.

-Puppies are born with lots and lots of neurons; I think of them as potential neurons, because they are not fully formed at this point.
-A puppy neuron has: a beginning – a middle – and an end; these are not yet connected.
-When an experience happens the neuron synapses (the beginning and the end) fire, and that connects them to the middle.
+Puppies are born with lots and lots of neurons; I think of them as potential neurons because they are not fully formed at this point.
+A puppy neuron has a beginning – a middle – and an end; these are not yet connected.
+When an experience happens, the neuron synapses (the beginning and the end) fire, and that connects them to the middle.
 NOW we have a connected neuron, but still not a fully formed one.
-When this connection happens the brain accepts this neuron as important to the pup and protects it through a process known as myelination.
+When this connection happens, the brain accepts this neuron as important to the pup and protects it through a process known as myelination.

-“Myelination is an important developmental process that begins during the fifth fetal month (in humans) with myelination of the cranial nerves, and continues throughout life.
+“Myelination is an important developmental process that begins during the fifth fetal month (in humans) with myelination of the cranial nerves and continues throughout life.
 The major changes in myelination occur from 3 weeks to 1 year for all brain regions.
 Myelination is the process by which an electrically insulating layer known as a myelin sheath develops over neurons, the nerve cells responsible for transmitting electrical signals throughout the body.”
 Source: www.sciencetopics.com

 This sheath protects the neuron forever.
 By the way, this process also increases the physical size of the dog’s brain because myelinated neurons take up more space than the neurons that are not fully formed, and this increases his potential intelligence because now the pup has more fully formed neurons that he can use throughout the rest of his life.
 Powerful stuff.

-What happens to the non fully formed neurons at about one year of age?
+What happens to the non-fully formed neurons at about one year of age?
 Many of these specialized neurons for early development begin to diminish; what happens in early life is more important than what happens later!